microsoft/pxt-calliope/docs/device/serial.md

 **Windows earlier than 10**

-If you are running a Windows version earlier than 10, you must [install a device driver](https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html) (for the computer to recognize the serial interface of the micro:bit).
+If you are running a Windows version earlier than 10, you must [install a device driver](https://os.mbed.com/docs/latest/tutorials/windows-serial-driver.html) (for the computer to recognize the serial interface of the Calliope mini).

 ## ~
 Also, if you don't see the serial port as one of your computer's devices, you might need to [update the firmware](/device/firmware) on the @boardname@.
 Find the device name for the attached serial port in the following instructions for your operating system.